-The answer: drones.
+The potential answer: drones.

-As with other areas of whale research, drones have revolutionised blow sampling and represent a cheap, simple and unobtrusive alternative.
-Now, we can attach Petri dishes to an affordable drone using a simple frame (which in our first season was improvised from some coat hangers) and fly the dishes through whale blow.
+As with other areas of whale research, drones have revolutionised blow sampling and represent a relatively cheap, simple and unobtrusive alternative.
+Now, we can attach Petri dishes to a drone using a simple frame (which in our first season was improvised from some coat hangers) and fly the dishes through whale blow.
 We first attempted this in June 2018 in Iceland- the first study of its kind in Iceland and the most northerly attempt to date- and collected 16 samples.
-Our current drone of choice is a DJI Phantom 4- not too expensive, safe to launch from a vessel and manoeuvrable at sea.
+Our current drones of choice is a DJI Phantom 4- not too expensive, safe to launch from a vessel and manoeuvrable at sea.

 Following the collection of whale blow, we take our samples to the lab, back in the University of Edinburgh, where we can measure the levels of specific hormones.
 Our method of choice is liquid chromatography-mass spectrometry, a selective and sensitive analytical technique.
-By working with the university’s Clinical Research Facility, we can make use of advances in medical research for the purposes of whale conservation.
+By working with the university’s clinical research facility, we can make use of advances in medical research for the purposes of whale conservation.

 We want to be clear that this is part of our research is very exploratory- blow sampling has yet to be used to demonstrate the impact of human activity.
 As such, we are cautious with our expectations- simply, it may not work.
-However, with a solid theoretical basis, careful planning and help from other researchers, we are quietly optimistic.
+However, with a solid theoretical basis, careful planning and help from other researchers, we are cautiously optimistic.

 All previous assessments of whale watching impact have focused on behavioural responses.
 How do vessels alter the feeding, resting, travelling and social behaviour of different whale species?
 Such studies have indicated that whales may perceive vessels as a predatory threat and then behave in order to minimise this perceived threat.
 As a result, whale watching can reduce feeding and resting, whilst increasing travelling.
 Recent studies have built on this by translating behavioural responses into changes in energy acquisition and expenditure.
 This allows consideration of the impact of whale watching on entire populations.